wingsline/jquery.tabs/README.md

 ## Notes

-* the tab content must be inserted after the tab handlers sure in your style sheet you hide the li elemenets and show the li.active ones
+* the tab content must be inserted after the tab handlers
+* make sure in your style sheet you hide the li elemenets and show the li.active ones